How do I form a corporation in South Dakota?

 Step 8: Apply for necessary business permits or licenses

-The next step is to consider if your business might require any special permits or licenses.
+The next step is to consider if your business might require any special South Dakota licenses and permits.
 The Small Business Administration (SBA) website has a list of licenses that you might need on the federal level, depending on your business activities.
 This step is especially important for professional corporations, which need to have licenses for their shareholders, directors, and any employees who offer the company’s professional service.

 Check for permits or licenses needed